Create an Explainer Video.

 Email your previous clients and ask for referrals in exchange for a free 15-minute phone session based on the services you offer for each referral you receive.

 Think Outside the Content Box.

-Create an infographic or an interactive piece of content about your state or city.
-Such as these infographics about New York City are unique and will help you during your next visit.
+Create an infographic or an interactive piece of content about your state or city, like these infographics, are unique, memorable and give you a personality.
 Remember, not all pieces of content have to be about legal services.
 Some articles or pieces featured on your website can be just plain fun—and a good way to build rapport while attracting eyeballs to your site.
 Users may not need your services right away, but chances are they’ll remember your name when they do.

 Host Webinars or Google Hangouts.